-The Group Financial Controller, Financial Controller, Senior Finance Manager, the Internal Auditors and representative of the External Auditors normally attend meetings.
+The Financial Controller, Senior Finance Manager, the Internal Auditors and representative of the External Auditors normally attend meetings.
 Other Board members and employees may attend meetings upon the invitation of the Audit Committee, specific to the relevant meeting.
-However, the Committee should meet with the External Auditors without executive Board members present at least twice a year.

 The Company Secretaries shall be the Secretaries of the Committee, responsible for drawing up the agenda with the concurrence of the Chairman and circulating it, supported by explanatory documentation to the Committee members prior to each meeting.